 For ye are all the children of God by faith in Christ Jesus.
 For as many of you as have been baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise (Gal.
 3:26-29; cf. Col. 3:11; Gen. 12:3).

-Under the New Covenant, those who have been “baptized into Christ” are the only spiritual heirs of God’s blessings promised through Abraham (Gen. 12:3).
+Under the New Covenant, those who have been “baptized into Christ” are the only heirs of the spiritual blessings God promised through Abraham (Gen. 12:3).
 Later in the same epistle Paul mentions “the Israel of God,” which today is Christ’s church, consisting of saved souls from all over the world of various family lineages (Gal.
-6:15, 16; cf. 5:3-6; Mark 16:15, 16).
+6:15, 16; cf. 5:3-6).
+Jesus commanded all nations (which includes Israel) to believe and be baptized to be saved (Mark 16:15, 16; Acts 2:36-38).

 Paul also spoke of spiritual Israel (the church) when he wrote to the Romans.
 The main purpose of the Letter to the Romans was to prove that, whether Jews or Gentiles, the only way to be saved is through obedience to the Gospel of Christ (Rom.
 1:5; 2:6-11; 4:12; 6:1-22; 8:1-13; 10:16, 21; 12:1, 2; 13:1; 13, 14; 16:26).
 Paul said that the true “Jew” is one inwardly, not outwardly, because, whether Jew or Gentile, he believes what the Old Testament prophesied about Christ and obeys Christ (Rom.
 2:28, 29; cf. Col. 2:11-13).
 Paul said that just because one may be “of Israel” (a descendant of Jacob), that does not mean he is a part of today’s Israel (the Lord’s church):